Skip to content

 QatarUnited States

-The IRGC claimed Wednesday it had "dismantled a US radar installation in Qatar."
-No US, Qatari, or NATO official has addressed the claim in any forum.
+The IRGC claimed it 'dismantled a US radar installation in Qatar.'
+No US, Qatari, or NATO statement has addressed this claim.

 Axios reports the UAE and Saudi Arabia are considering direct attacks on Iranian missile sites — a step no Gulf Arab state has taken in the modern era, and one that would cost Riyadh a Chinese-brokered peace deal barely two years old.